deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/partitioning-sharding.md

 While directory based sharding is the most flexible of the sharding methods discussed here, the need to connect to the lookup table before every query or write can have a detrimental impact on an application's performance.
 Furthermore, the lookup table can become a single point of failure: if it becomes corrupted or otherwise fails, it can impact one's ability to write new data or access their existing data.

+### Geo-Sharding

+Data partitioned based on geographical region.
+Each shard stores data which is related to user's specific geographic area.

 ### Others

 - Initial Implementation in Cassandra -- Linear Hash Sharding